Blog

 Best Insurance For House Flippers

 House flippers deal with significant risks, and house flipping is a very complex process that isn’t wrapped up very quickly.
 Because of these risks, insurance for house flippers is essential whenever a real estate investment goes wrong.
+In general, getting insured as a house flipper can be a complicated process, but there is one simple rule for real estate investors, both experienced and inexperienced.
+No house flipper should not have insurance.

+Now, you need to remember there are things that can go wrong with a house flip.
+A house can get burned down, a contractor can get hurt, and the property can be vandalized.
+Building material can also be stolen during the building process.
 Also, house flipping requires a special type of insurance that auto and personal home insurers do not cover.
 In particular, there are three kinds of insurance every house flipper should have: a dwelling policy, a builder’s risk policy, and a general liability umbrella.

 Here’s what each policy is, and why it’s important to have for a house flipper.